 A cataract does not routinely cause discomfort or pain in the eye or alter the external appearance of the eye.

 The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete eye exam.
-At Pepose Vision Institute, we use state-of-the-art diagnostics to evaluate your eyes.
+We use state-of-the-art diagnostics to evaluate your eyes.
 Our wavefront diagnostic technology generates thousands of data points about your eyes in a matter of minutes.
 We are the only cataract surgeons in the greater St Louis area to provide this level of thoroughness during your exam.

 We are St. Louis’ leading cataract surgeons and always provide our patients with compassionate and customized care.

-The only effective treatment for a cataract is surgery to remove the diseased, cloudy lens.
+The only effective cataract treatment is surgery to remove the diseased, cloudy lens.
 Neither diet nor medications have been shown to stop cataract formation.

 In a cataract operation, we remove the eye’s natural lens.
 Vision can then be obtained by implanting a permanent intraocular lens (IOL).
 This replaces the natural lens.
 This artificial lens is made of plastic and is usually inserted at the same time the cataract is removed.
 Depending on the individual case, the lens is placed directly behind or sometimes in front of the iris.
 The iris is the “colored” part of the eye.